COVID: Why is India facing oxygen shortage? | DW | 04.05.2021

 Oxygen therapy is crucial for severe COVID patients with hypoxemia — when oxygen levels in the blood are too low.

 Experts say India is producing enough oxygen, at just over 7,000 tons a day.
 Most is for industrial use but can be diverted for medical purposes.
-The Indian government has directed most oxygen industrially produced in the country toward the health care system.
+The Indian government has now directed most of the country's supply of industrially produced oxygen toward the health care system.

 Amid high demand, suppliers have been ramping up capacity to be able to produce more than 9,000 tons of medical oxygen by mid-May.